markwhiting/bridget/_projects/storm-exercise.markdown

 end: 2018-05-17
 ---

-A live Foley soundscape performed at the opening night of Low Batt., an exhibition at the [TURF](http://turf-projects.com/about-turf/) gallery in London exposing our dependency on technology.
+A live Foley soundscape performed at the opening night of *Low Batt.*, an exhibition at the [TURF](http://turf-projects.com/about-turf/) gallery in London exposing our dependency on technology.

 At first there is a wind, then a patter of rain which grows into a storm.
 The wind increases and a window breaks.
 The sound of what must be the sea becomes louder.
 Gradually the storm subsides, only the calm of lapping water remains.